Wrongful Death Accident Lawyer in Bensalem, PA

 Bensalem also has a wide variety of commercial properties, apartment complexes, and retail spaces.
 When property owners fail to address dangerous conditions—such as icy walkways, poor lighting, or unsafe structures—fatal slip-and-fall accidents may occur.
 These incidents may give rise to wrongful death claims under Pennsylvania premises liability law.

-Our lawyers at Kalikhman & Rayz, LLC understand the local realities families face in Bensalem and across Bucks County.
+Our lawyers at Kalikhman & Rayz understand the local realities families face in Bensalem and across Bucks County.
 By applying our knowledge of both motor vehicle accident law and premises liability principles, we may help families explore the best path toward accountability and compensation after a devastating loss.

 Proving Negligence in a Wrongful Death Claim